waratuman/waratuman.github.com/_posts/books/2010-01-07-zen-and-the-art-of-motorcycle-maintenance.markdown

 ### Description

-&ldquo;The real cycle you're working on is a cycle called &lsquo;yourself&rsquo;&rdqou;
+"The solutions all are simple&hellip; after you've already arrived at them.
+But they're simple only when you already know what they are."

 One of the most important and influential books of the past half-century, Robert M. Pirsig's *Zen and the Art of Motorcycle Maintenance* is a powerful, moving, and penetrating examination of how we live and a meditation on how to live better.
-The narrative of a father on a summer motorcycle trip across America's Northwest with his young son, it becomes a profound personal and philosophical odyssey into life's fundamental questions.
+Pirsig's narrative of a father and son on a summer motorcycle trip across America's Northwest becomes a profound personal and philosophical odyssey into life's fundamental questions.
 A true modern classic, it remains at once touching and transcendent, resonant with the myriad confusions of existence and the small, essential triumphs that propel us forward.